Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

-Kathy: You know, there’s almost 100 “I am” and “I have” statements in the New Testament.
+Dr. Koch: You know, there’s almost 100 I am and I have statements in the New Testament.

+Dr. Koch: I am forgiven.
+I am chosen.
+I am loved.
+I’m created in the image of God.
+I’m a, you know, holy nation of royal priesthood.
+I’m holy and without blame before him.
+I’m accepted in Christ.
+I am forgiven.
+I am sealed.
+I am gifted.
+Ephesians 2:10.
 We’ve got to help people understand that who God says we are is way more important than who we think we are or what the culture says we are.
 This is why we have to be in the word of God.

-Kathy: And one of the things I tell parents is, you know, teach the word of God to your children.
+Dr. Koch: And one of the things I tell parents is, you know, teach the word of God to your children.
 Declare the word of God over them.
 Pray it over them.
 You know what, guys?
 Wouldn’t it be amazing if the last thing we said to our children at night was something God would say if he were there with an audible voice?
 And what if we woke them up and said something to them that God would declare to them if he-

-Kathy: …If he was speaking?
+Dr. Koch: … were speaking?
 Because it’s God’s word that is life to us.

-Kathy: And you know what, Jim?
+Dr. Koch: And, uh, you know what, Jim?
 It’s a choice to believe.
-I – you know, I’m – I’m an imperfect person, and there are days I struggle.
+I, you know, I’m an imperfect person, and there are days I struggle.
 And there are days when I don’t like certain things or whatever.
-And that’s OK to own that and to walk through that and question, “OK, Kathy, where’s the lie?
+And that’s okay to own that and to walk through that and question, “Okay, Kathy, where’s the lie?
 Why have I gotten sucked into this competitive mentality?”

 Jim: Yeah.
 And again, that’s identity rooted in security of how God sees us.
 I mean, that’s so good.
 These two tie together so beautifully.